-THE 460 satisfies 2014 Core Curriculum requirements in Professional Knowledge/Experience for Theatre majors with a concentration in Technical Theatre.
+THE 460 satisfies 2014 Core Curriculum requirements in Professional Knowledge.
+Offered at program discretion.

 THE 481.
 Topics in Theatre.
 (3)

 Topics in Theatre features an intensive investigation of a select aspect of Theatre as a form of art.
 The following titles are offered as examples of topics for the course: Improvisation, Dialects for the Stage, Scenic Painting.
 Before registering for THE 481, students should contact the instructor and find out the topic for the course.
 Students may repeat the course in an independent study format providing the topic is different appropriate paperwork is submitted to register the student for the Independent Study.